-This article discloses the Python Program to Reverse a Number using Python While Loop, Functions, and Recursion.
+This article discloses how to write the Python Program to Reverse a Number using the While Loop, Functions, slicing, and Recursion.

 Python Program to Reverse a Number Using While Loop